-The water used in the grout shall be furnished by the Contractor.
-It shall be fresh, clean, and free of sewage, oil, or organic matter and injurious amounts of acid, alkali, and salts or other damaging substances.
+The water used in the grout shall be furnished by the contractor.
+It shall be fresh, clean, and free of sewage, oil, or organic matter and injurious amounts of acid, alkali, and salts or other damaging substances bentonite.
+Care shall be taken in storage and handling to protect the bentonite from contamination and moisture.
+In the event the bentonite contains lumps or foreign matter that will not pass through a standard #100 mesh screen, the bentonite shall be removed from the work site and replaced by the contractor at the contractor's expense.